-The general aim of this study is to determine the effect of PBL approach in enhancing students' learning experience in calculus.
-Specifically, this study aimed to investigate student's perception about PBL approach in learning calculus; student's engagement during acquisition of knowledge via PBL; student's performance in calculus after undergoing PBL.
+The general aim of this study is to determine the effect of PBL approach in enhancing students' learning experience in calculus among engineering students.
+Specifically, the objectives of this study are:

+- (1) To investigate students perception about PBL approach to enhancing learning in calculus; - (2) To investigate students engagement during acquisition of knowledge via PBL; - (3) To determine association between engagement scores and performance scores and; - (4) To compare students performance in calculus after undergoing PBL approach with conventional instructions.